 From here you can return via the sand to Diggies Café at North Wollongong Beach and head back to the city.

-Afternoon: Explore Wollongong City & Art Gallery
+Day 1 Afternoon Itinerary: Explore the City & Art Gallery

 The main shopping street in Wollongong city centre is Crown St, where you’ll find a pedestrianised mall between Kembla St and Keira St.